Providing information, skills and tools for asthma self-management for adults

 There is not enough evidence to recommend these devices and apps for use in monitoring asthma symptoms or asthma control in adults or children, or in distinguishing wheeze from other airway sounds in children.

-- Over-reliance on these devices could result in over- or under-treatment.
+- Reliance on these devices could result in over- or under-treatment.

 - Psychosocial factors affecting asthma self-management

 Psychosocial factors can affect asthma symptoms and outcomes in children and adults.
-These can include biological, individual, family and community-level factors, which can have synergistic effects in an individual with asthma.31 Mechanisms may include effects of stress on the immune system31 and effects of life circumstances on patients’ and families’ ability to manage asthma.
+These can include biological, individual, family and community-level factors, which can have synergistic effects in an individual with asthma.25 Mechanisms may include effects of stress on the immune system25 and effects of life circumstances on patients’ and families’ ability to manage asthma.

 Relationships between psychosocial and cultural factors

-Important influences on asthma outcomes include the person’s asthma knowledge and beliefs, confidence in ability to self-manage, perceived barriers to healthcare, socioeconomic status, and healthcare system navigation skills, and by the quality of interaction and communication between patient and healthcare provider.32 There is a complex interrelationship between:32
+Important influences on asthma outcomes include the person’s asthma knowledge and beliefs, confidence in ability to self-manage, perceived barriers to healthcare, socioeconomic status, and healthcare system navigation skills, and by the quality of interaction and communication between patient and healthcare provider.26 There is a complex interrelationship between:26

 - patient factors (e.g. health literacy, health beliefs, ethnicity, educational level, social support, cultural beliefs, comorbidities, mental health)